nasa/Common-Metadata-Repository/access-control-app/docs/api.md

 All Access Control API operations require specifying a token obtained from URS or ECHO.
 The token should be specified using the `Echo-Token` header.

+#### <a name="cmr-revision-id-header"></a> Cmr-Revision-Id Header

+The revision id header allows specifying the revision id to use when saving the concept.
+If the revision id specified is not the latest a HTTP Status code of 409 will be returned indicating a conflict.

 ***

 ### <a name="responses"></a> Responses